Getting Here, Property Map & More

 Belize Dollar (BZD).
 The BZD has a current and set exchange rate tied to the US Dollar of 2:1 ($1 USD = $2 BZD).
 Additionally, nearly all service providers, stores, and shops accept US Dollars directly.
 Many vendors also accept credit cards, and ATMs are available in all of the larger towns.

 Although a former British colony, all driving is done on the right hand side of the road.
 All major highways are paved, although some areas experience states of disrepair.
 To drive in Belize it is only required that you have a valid Driver License from your home country.
-The only traffic signals in the country are found in Belize City, although around most population centers there are speed bumps to slow traffic.
+The only traffic signals in the country are found in Belize City and Belmopan, although around most population centers there are speed bumps to slow traffic.
+DRIVING DIRECTIONS

 Parliamentary Democracy with an English legal system.
 There has never been a war, uprising, or revolution in Belize and you get the impression from the people that they would like to keep it that way.
 Crime, compared to most large cities in the U.S., is minimal and infrequent.